Kimbolton is 7 miles west of St Neots, and 12 miles from Huntingdon.

 At the western end of the High Street is St. Andrew’s Church.

-Kimbolton is well served with shops, two pubs [which serve food] Bank and Post Office, 3 Estate Agents and a garage.
+Kimbolton is well served with shops, two pubs [which serve food] small supermarket and Post Office, 2 Estate Agents and a garage for car servicing and repairs.

 There is a Guest Houses: The Old Manse 35 Thrapston Road, Kimbolton, Hunts PE28 0HW